Lumieducation/H5P-Nodejs-library/docs/endpoints.md

     H5P.adapters.express(
         h5pEditor, // an H5P.H5PEditor object
-        path.resolve('h5p/core'), // the path to the h5p core files (of the player) path.resolve('h5p/editor') // the path to the h5p core files (of the editor) )
+        path.resolve('h5p/core'), // the path to the h5p core files (of the player) path.resolve('h5p/editor'), // the path to the h5p core files (of the editor) options // the options are optional and can be left out )
 );
 ```

 Note that the Express adapter does not include pages to create, editor, view, list or delete content!

+You can customize which endpoints you want to use by setting the respective flags in the `options` object.
+By default,
+the adapter will handle **all** routes and you can turn individual ones off by setting `routeXX` to false.
+You can also
+turn off the error handling (`handleErrors: false`).
+Normally, the router will send back localized responses that the H5P
+client can understand.
+If you turn error handling off, the routes will throw errors that you have to handle yourself!

 **IMPORTANT:** The adapter expects the requests object of Express to be extended like this: